PERCEPTIONS OF HISTORY

 a rich land, densely populated with some 70 million human beings,

-capital of the Aztec kingdom, with towns, villages, impressive architecture,
+City), capital of the Aztec kingdom, with towns, villages, impressive

-agricultural lands producing such wonderful foods as avocado, beans,
+art, and vast agricultural lands producing such wonderful foods

-As we can read in the writings of the Dominican
+As we can read in the writings of Las Casas, our Spanish

 ancestors brutally aggressed the indigenous population, murdered